heyseth/wikiquote-parser/readme.md

 Run the program:

-`./parse.py enwikiquote-latest-pages-articles.xml`
+`./parse_json.py enwikiquote-latest-pages-articles.xml`

 There are two optional parameters: quote cutoff length, and desired language.
 The default cutoff length is 100 characters, and the default language is English.
 The language must be specified as an [ISO Language Code](https://www.w3schools.com/tags/ref_language_codes.asp).

 For instance, if you wanted quotes only in Spanish, and less than 50 characters in length, you would enter the following:

-`./parse.py enwikiquote-latest-pages-articles.xml 50 es`
+`./parse_json.py enwikiquote-latest-pages-articles.xml 50 es`

-Alternatively, if you don't want to specify a language, simply enter "all" (no quotes) for the language parameter.
+Alternatively, if you don't want to specify a language, enter "all" (no quotes) for the language parameter.
 This will massively shorten the time it takes the program to run.

+## Analysis Tools

+The repository also includes two scripts for analyzing and visualizing the quote data:

+### Statistical Analysis

+Performs statistical analysis on the quotes using NumPy and Pandas:
+- Calculates quote length statistics (mean, median, standard deviation)
+- Groups quotes by first word and provides aggregated statistics
+- Handles JSON files structured as `{"author": ["quote1", "quote2", ...], ...}`

+Usage:

+`./stats_analysis.py path/to/quotes.json`

+### Data Visualization

+Creates visualizations using Matplotlib:
+- Generates and displays a histogram showing the distribution of quote lengths
+- Generates and displays a bar chart of the top 10 most common first words

+Usage:

+`./visualize_quotes.py path/to/quotes.json`

 ## License